Please Note: the Canton Farmers Market has been postponed until further notice due to covid-19. please check back for further details and information.

 Throughout the summer, the Farmers Market staff and volunteers will be hosting special events to support the weekly activities that take place at the market and Preservation Park.
 Upcoming events are updated regularly, please check back throughout the market season for ways you can support the market.

-- Brew, Brats and Bands at the Barn 2019 (TBA): Join the Canton Historical Society Fundraiser to sample over 50 craft and specialty beers, brats, and live entertainment.
-Adults ages 21+ are welcome to purchase tickets at the Canton Treasurer's Office, Summit on the Park, or online.
+- Brew, Brats and Bands at the Barn September 12, 2020: Join the Canton Historical Society Fundraiser to sample over 50 craft and specialty beers, brats, and live entertainment.
+Adults ages 21+ are welcome to purchase tickets at the Canton Treasurer’s Office, Summit on the Park, or online.
 Ticket Information Coming Soon.
 Questions?
 Please call 734/394-5314.

 Canton Dog Park